lileitech/lileitech.github.io/source/news/index.md

 ## 2023

+* **[14 June, 2023]** Our paper "Aligning Multi-Sequence CMR Towards Fully Automated Myocardial Pathology Segmentation" has been accepted by IEEE TMI!
+Thanks so much to the editor and the reviewers!
+Congratulations to Wangbin Ding.
+* **[14 June, 2023]** Our paper "Multi-Target Landmark Detection with Incomplete Images via Reinforcement Learning and Shape Prior" has been accepted by MedIA!
+Thanks so much to the editor and the reviewers!
+Congratulations to Kaiwen Wan.
+* **[12 June, 2023]** Our survey paper "Multi-Modality Cardiac Image Computing: A Survey" has been accepted by MedIA!
+Thanks so much to the editor and the reviewers!
+* **[10 June, 2023]** I was invited by Prof Yi Dai to give a talk on the topic "Artificial Intelligence in Cardiac Image Computing and Modeling" in Nankai University.
 * **[03 April, 2023]** Our paper "Influence of Myocardial Infraction on QRS Properties: A Simulation Study" has been accepted by FIMH 2023.
 Thanks so much for my super collaborator [Julia Camps](https://www.cs.ox.ac.uk/people/julia.camps/), who is the co-first author of this work.
 * **[30 March, 2023]** Our benchmark paper "MyoPS: A Benchmark of Myocardial Pathology Segmentation Combining Three-Sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA.
 Thanks so much to the editor and the reviewers!

 ## 2022

 * **[16 Nov, 2022]** Our paper "MyoPS-Net: Myocardial Pathology Segmentation with Flexible Combination of Multi-Sequence CMR Images" has been accepted by MedIA.
 Bravo!
-Congrutulations to Junyi Qiu.
+Congratulations to Junyi Qiu.
 Thanks so much to the editor and the reviewers!
 * **[12 Oct, 2022]** I was invited as a Editorial Board Member of the Journal of Medical Artificial Intelligence.
 Thanks so much for the invitation of [Prof. Ming Xia](https://me.sjtu.edu.cn/en/FullTimeTeacher/xiaxi.html).
 * **[17 Aug, 2022]** Our paper "Deep Computational Model for the Inference of Ventricular Activation Properties" has been accepted by STACOM 2022 and was selected as a oral presentation.
 Thanks so much to the reviewers!
 * **[01 July, 2022]** Our paper "Cardiac Segmentation on Late Gadolinium Enhancement MRI: A Benchmark Study from Multi-Sequence Cardiac MR Segmentation Challenge" has been accepted by MedIA!
 Thanks so much to the editor and the reviewers!
 * **[17 June, 2022]** I was invited present my two posters in SmartHeart Conference 2022.
 Thanks so much for the invitation of [Prof. Julia A Schnabel](https://www.kcl.ac.uk/people/julia-a-schnabel).
 * **[06 June, 2022]** I was invited to join in Women in MICCAI (WiM) as a Board Member.
 Thanks so much for the invitation of [Prof. Xiaoxiao Li](https://xxlya.github.io/xiaoxiao/) (WiM President).
 * **[02 June, 2022]** Our paper "Decoupling Predictions in Distributed Learning for Multi-Center Left Atrial MRI Segmentation" has been accepted by MICCAI 2022.
 Bravo!
-Congrutulations to Zheyao Gao.
+Congratulations to Zheyao Gao.
 Thanks so much to the ACs and the reviewers!
 * **[04 April, 2022]** I was invited to give a talk on MICS China.
 Thanks for the inviatation of [Prof. Liansheng Wang](https://informatics.xmu.edu.cn/en/info/1071/1172.htm) and the organization of Prof. Dan Long.
 * **[01 Feb, 2022]** Our paper "Cross-Modality Multi-Atlas Segmentation via Deep Registration and Label Fusion" has been accepted by JBHI!
 Bravo!
-Congrutulations to Wangbin Ding.
+Congratulation to Wangbin Ding.
 * **[10 Jan, 2022]** Our paper "Medical Image Analysis on Left Atrial LGE MRI for Atrial Fibrillation Studies: A Review" has been accepted by MedIA!
 Thanks so much to Prof. Xiahai Zhuang and Prof. Julia A. Schnabel, the editor and the reviewers!
 * **[10 Jan, 2022]** Our paper "AWSnet: An Auto-weighted Supervision Attention Network for Myocardial Scar and Edema Segmentation in Multi-sequence Cardiac Magnetic Resonance Images" has been accepted by MedIA!
 Bravo!
-Congrutulations to Kaini Wang and Prof. Xin Yang.
+Congratulation to Kaini Wang and Prof. Xin Yang.
 * **[08 Jan, 2022]** I got the [SJTU 2021 Outstanding Doctoral Graduate Development Scholarship](https://www.gs.sjtu.edu.cn/info/1136/8764.htm)!
 Thanks so much to Prof. Xiahai Zhuang, Prof. Julia A. Schnabel, [Prof. Guoyan Zheng](https://imr.sjtu.edu.cn/en/po_facultyv/519.html), and Prof. Vicent Grau, who all gave me much support on this application!

 ## 2021